-There are floating cabana-gazebos with room for groups of 8, where parents can hang out while their kids go wild.
+There are floating cabana-gazebos with room for groups of 8.
+Parents can hang out in comfort while their kids go wild.
 Day rates from $29-$49 per person, Open Mid June to Labor Day, weekdays 10am-7pm, weekend (SCUBA only) from 8am-7pm, all other activities 10am-7pm.

 SEE: Evidence of Dinosaurs

-Check out authentic dinosaur footprints in a sometimes-submerged slab right off the launch ramp at Petzold’s Marine Center.
+Check out authentic dinosaur footprints.
+You’ll find them in a sometimes-submerged slab right off the launch ramp at Petzold’s Marine Center.
 Just make sure you don’t bother the hard-working staff there.

 DO: Get on the Links

 If you’re into golf, bring your clubs.
-Portland was once covered in tobacco fields, and though those have long since been left to fallow, Portland’s flood-plain status keeps development at bay.
+Portland was once covered in tobacco fields.
+Though they have long since been left to fallow, Portland’s flood-plain status keeps development at bay.

 With all this open land, the town supports three beautiful public golf courses.
 One, Quarry Ridge, sits on a hilltop near a former fieldstone quarry from which you can see Hartford 21 miles away. $58 for 18 holes on weekends.

 Once a month, on a clear Saturday night, the public is invited (for free) to stargaze through a 20” refractor at Wesleyan’s Van Vleck Observatory.
 Check the website to see if your own stars line up with the college’s calendar.
 Select Saturday Nights 9pm-11pm, Free.

 SEE: Theater, Dance or Music at Wesleyan Center for the Arts